A free way to build your virtual collection, make lists, and share them. It’s your new home on Criterion.com.

 Another coming-of-age yarn from Richard Linklater, and probably the personification of Linklater's work as a director who can place his independent vision on what is ultimately a studio film.
 Plus the cast is full of people at the early stages of their career: Matthew McConaughey as a classic past-his-prime-but-not-quite car jockey (who also got some of the greatest lines); Ben Affleck as that one asshole in every graduating class (although Affleck's O'Bannon missed the boat repeatedly); Adam Goldberg and Anthony Rapp's affable pseudo-intellectuals; Parker Posey's catty teen and Renee Zellweger in a role that you don't see shine as much as her later films among many other future notables.
 Plus the pair of soundtracks to follow are absolutely kickin'.
 This movie can apply to any decade and any teen can relate, whether it's the 70's or now.

 Peter Bogdanovich's best work really came from the 70's after critical and commercial hits like this one, "Paper Moon" and "What's Up, Doc?".
 But of his films, I consider this one of my favorites and a movie that could really apply to any teenager growing up in any decade as they come of age.
 Bogdanovich's film is hardly easy to stomach, as the characters encounter romance, heartbreak, anger and maturity.
 The scene where Sam the Lion (an Oscar winning Ben Johnson) goes fishing and relates a story from his past, is the magic of this film, by mining it out of the minute.
+Bogdanovich knew precisely how to shoot that scene and wisely hands it over to Johnson to do the rest.
 It's that moment where the camera pans in and out on Sam's face, catching every frame of a man representing a bygone era and a town that will essentially end with him.
 You can tell how much Bogdanovich loves film and uses this movie as a metaphor for things past when the theater plays it's last show.
 The film was followed up by a sequel "Texasville", focusing on Jeff Bridges' character nearly two decades later.
 Personally speaking, I thought "Texasville" was pretty decent.
 Horror extraordinaire Stephen King makes this film the favorite of one of his characters in "Lisey's Story", as a main character watches the film over and over again.

 Richard Linklater gets serious points for making a totally senseless movie that I can't stop watching.
 It's as if the point-of-view camera is our main character, as we're an unseen observer to it all.
 I love the opening where Linklater appears as a drifter, discussing the merits of "The Wizard of Oz" as to picking a path that would lead to a different adventure.
 That ultimately sums up "Slacker" as a whole.